 There are also two other food stores known for being organic and food to table quality stores.
 Earth Fare, a supermarket chain, and New Leaf Market Co-op, which requires a membership, are both worth checking out.

 Market Wednesday is now located just outside the Union behind Moore Auditorium and most vendors are there until 2-3 PM.
+During Market Wednesday, there is also a vegan bake sale (chocolate chip cookies, sugar cookies, and more) at the Legacy Walk.

 If it’s an Ethnic Flair You’re Seeking